korakoss/minicompiler/DEVNOTES.md

 - QUESTION: who's checking being in a loop nest/fun currently.
 Is it the HIR lowerer?
     - write a test case for this
+    - other testcase: write a nonparametric function
+        - unconfident about AST parsing there

 # Current things